What Age Do You Graduate High School

-- The age at which students graduate from high school can vary depending on individual circumstances.
+- The age at which one completes high school can impact college admissions and scholarship opportunities.

 Understanding High School Graduation Requirements